RalfVanNieuwenhuyse/Elliptical-sliders/README.md

 # Elliptical-sliders
-This is a plugin that creates elliptical sliders for a website.
+This is a plugin that creates elliptical input value sliders for a website.

 [Demo](https://ralfvannieuwenhuyse.github.io/Elliptical-sliders/)